michael/documents-legacy/2013-01-09-substance-okfn.md

 ### Publishing

 Once the content is complete, it's time to share it with the public.
 Publishing used to be a manual process consuming a substantial amount of time and expert knowledge.
-Digital tools are created to automatize that part.
-Authors should be able to put their work online themselves.
+Software tools are created to automatize that part.
+Authors should be able to put their work online themselves, without any manual steps being necessary.

 ### Change Management

 Even if the best review process were applied, all published content is prone to have inconsistencies and errors.
-Over time, pieces of content need to be updated, additional information added, and a new edition of the document has to be published to ensure [eventual consistency](http://prose.io/help/eventually-consistent.html).
-Therefore publishing systems must support incremental updates as well as an easy way for releasing new editions of publications.
+Over time, pieces of content need to be updated, additional information added, and a new edition of the document be published to ensure [eventual consistency](http://prose.io/help/eventually-consistent.html).
+Therefore, publishing systems must support incremental updates as well as an easy way for releasing new editions of publications.

 ### Content distribution